Yellowstone Park Guide | 10 Things to Do Here

 Your Yellowstone Park guide will lead you past some of America’s most scenic spots and situations for perfect photo ops, including thermal geysers, towering forests, and sunsets like you’ve never before experienced.
 Selfie, anyone?

 5. Learn Geology

 A tour along the Yellowstone River yields an amazing array of geological sights for the kids.
 See the path the river has cut through the granite throughout the years, and learn about the history of the area through its geology.

 6. Go Skiing

-Yellowstone's high elevations make spring skiing possible in several areas.
-If you want to avoid the crowds on the powder, schedule your romantic or quite family ski vacation throughout the first part of April.
+Yellowstone’s high elevations make spring skiing possible in several areas.
+If you want to avoid the crowds on the powder, schedule your romantic or quiet family ski vacation throughout the first part of April.
 Take to the slopes the first day out and mix it up with a little light snowshoeing or snowmobiling the next day.
 (Note: Snow sporting opportunities are dependent on the actual conditions at the time of your trip.)

 7. See Big Game Babies

 Spring is the season of renewal, and this includes birthing time in the big woods.
 A Yellowstone vacation in spring can offer a glimpse at baby bison and elk calves, as well as bear cubs in abundance.
 A guided spring hike along the basin with Scenic Safaris provides an ideal and safe viewing opportunity.